taysir-islam/taysir-islam/README.md

 - 👋 Hi, I’m @taysir-islam
 - 👀 I’m interested in python and html
 - 🌱 I’m currently learning html and python
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him                                                                                                                                                                                                                                                                                                  ldk
 - ⚡ Fun fact: no

 <!---
 taysir-islam/taysir-islam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.